SingleCellCRM/TK_scRNAseq/README.md

 - QC: using isOutlier threshold separate by chip.

+- Normalisation by deconvolution: also by chip

+- Feature selection and batch correction

 *processed* contains intermediate R objects

 The R analysis project uses *renv*, ensuring we can use the same set of libraries anywhere we clone the project.